-Persona 5 Royal has five different difficulty settings that are available at the start.
+Persona 5 Royal has five different difficulty settings available at the start.
 However, the game does not explain clearly what each difficulty level does or changes.

-Each mode will offer a different challenge to the player but choosing what is the right mode for you is crucial to avoid making the game not too cumbersome and not too easy or boring.
+Each mode will offer a different challenge to the player, but choosing the right mode for you is crucial to avoid making the game not too cumbersome, easy, or boring.

 Safety mode is the easiest difficulty setting in Persona 5 Royal.
-This mode is generally for those who are new to gaming and want to enjoy the story without having to worry about resources and difficulty.
+This mode is generally for those new to gaming who want to enjoy the story without worrying about resources and difficulty.

-Safe mode, being for beginners, has one flaw which is that you cannot change from Safe to any other difficulty until you have completed the game and are now going for the new game plus.
+Safe mode, being for beginners, has one flaw: you cannot change from Safe to any other difficulty until you have completed the game and are now going for the new game plus.